-Denmark is a contracting party to HELCOM which agreed in 2006 on a Recommendation of the 'Conservation of seals in the Baltic Sea'.
+Denmark and Latvia are contracting parties to HELCOM which agreed in 2006 on a Recommendation of the 'Conservation of seals in the Baltic Sea'.
 This is a regional agreement on joint management principles, management units for the different seal populations, limit reference levels for the respective management unit, and coordinated monitoring programmes.

-Denmark is a contracting party to the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS).
+There is an Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS).
+However, Latvia is not a contracting party.
 The purpose of the Agreement is to achieve and maintain a favourable conservation status for small cetaceans.
 ASCOBANS has made a number of resolutions relating to harbour porpoise bycatch, most recently in ASCOBANS Resolution 8.5, which sets out targets for the reduction of bycatch.
 A number of harbour porpoise recovery plans have also been developed of which the 'Jastarnia Plan' (ASCOBANS, 2016) covers the harbour porpoise in the Baltic Sea, and a plan covering the Western Baltic, Belt Sea and Kattegat population (ASCOBANS, 2012).
 These list a range of actions to protect harbour porpoise including for instance by reducing bycatch in fisheries towards zero, designating marine protected areas for them and minimising the impacts of anthropogenic noise.